david2999999/Leet-Code-Youtube/README.md

     - What can we do to optimize to code?
     - Can we restructure the code?
     - Are there vague variable naming?
+    - Can we create methods to create cleaner code?

 ### Time and Space Complexity
 - Average case?